 Introducing BassMX

-One of the things I have always enjoyed on my Amigas is watching demos.
+One of the things I have always enjoyed on my Amiga is watching demos.
 Close the curtains, turn off the lights, turn up the volume and enjoy..
-Especially when using a Hi-Fi system with proper speakers instead of the little speakers in the monitor.
+Especially when using a Hi-Fi system with proper speakers instead of the little speakers in the 1084S monitor.

 So here is my solution, called "BassMX".
-It takes the audio from one channel, filters it so that only the low frequencies are kept and mixes that with the audio from the other channel.
+It takes the audio from each channel, filters it so that only the low frequencies are kept and mixes that with the unfiltered audio from the other channel.
 In short, it mixes the bass.
-And it does that for both channels of course.

 In theory this means that the bassline and drums are now on both speakers while the locations of other instruments are unaffected.
 In practice it depends on the actual instruments used.
 While the bass drum will be centred, the high-hat will not be, for example.
 Similar with a slap-bass, where the slap part will still be only on the original channel but the bass sound itself will be on both channels.